Markwilsonabnes/camera-phishing/README.md

-Ethical hacking and cybersecurity enthusiasts dedicated to learning and sharing knowledge for a secure digital world.
+Ethical hacking and cybersecurity enthusiasts dedicated to learning and sharing knowledge for a secure digital world. and remember this tool is only for education purpose🐧